 - National Center for Competency Testing: The National Certified Medical Assistant

 - The Joint Commission on Allied Health Personnel In Ophthalmology: Certified Ophthalmic Assistant

 - The American Society of Podiatric Medical Assistants: Podiatric Medical Assistant, Certified

 Step 3.
-Find a Job as a Medical Assistant in Arkansas
+Explore Job Opportunities in Medical Assisting in Arkansas

 - Cooper Clinic, Fort Smith